 I am always very concerned about our foster dogs getting our resident dogs sick.
 With every new foster we bring in, we are taking a chance at our dogs contracting something from them.
 I always check for worms in new foster dogs, since that is the most common issue we see.

-But good news, we do NOT have to worry about Lyme disease.
+But the good news, is we do NOT have to worry about Lyme disease.
 It is not contagious in any way.
 The only way to contract Lyme is to be bitten by an infected tick.
-If you have more than one dog, there could be a chance that both dogs get bit by the same tick or another tick infected with Lyme.
-So it’s a good idea to have all your dogs tested.

 Lyme disease is NOT transmitted from one dog or pet to another dog or pet, it can NOT be transmitted from pets to humans either.
 Being bit by an infected tick is the only way Lyme disease is transmitted.

-I found it interesting that an infected tick must be attached to your dog for 36 to 48 hours to transmit Lyme.
+An infected tick must be attached to your dog for 36 to 48 hours to transmit Lyme.
 That means you should be checking your dog frequently for ticks.
-If you find a tick on your dog, remove it immediately!
+If you find a tick on your dog, remove it immediately.

 Although unlikely, in severe cases Lyme disease can cause kidney failure and death.
 But don’t panic, this is rare.
 Talk to your vet if you are worried about it.